rust-lang/rust/src/doc/rustc-dev-guide/README.md

 ### Link Validations

-We use `mdbook-linkcheck` to validate URLs included in our documentation.
+We use `mdbook-linkcheck2` to validate URLs included in our documentation.
 `linkcheck` will be run automatically when you build with the instructions in the section above.

 ### Table of Contents